karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 To avoid that, there is a ``config.env`` file that contains the script configuration.

 The configuration variables are used in the Powershell script and also in the Terraform files.
-The script stores the configuration variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so they can be used within the Terraform file.
+The script stores the configuration variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so they can be used within the ``main.tf`` file.

-> You can change the values on this file to your liking, but you must **NOT** change the name of the variables within the ``config.env`` file or the script will break.
+> You can change the values on the ``config.env`` file to your liking, but you must **NOT** change the name of the variables or the script will break.

 The config variables are the following ones: